Gasoid/merge-bot/README.md

 ### Commands
 - `!merge`: merges MR if the MR meets rules of the repo
 - `!check`: checks whether the MR meets rules of the repo
-- `!update`: updates the branch from master/main (default branch) changes
+- `!update`: updates the branch from destination branch (e.g. master) changes

 ### Use-cases
 Given a lot of repos,  therefore we require to set up various rules for each of them.
 It is complicated and tedious to run as many bot instances as teams.